Photo by Helle Fisher

 The Barbet is in general a healthy breed.
 However, because numbers are still low there is not too much information available concerning the health of the breed.
 Responsible breeders and breed clubs are working to gather as much information about the health of their dogs as possible.
 They share this information with one another in the hopes of breeding the healthiest dogs possible.

-The main concerns at present in the breed are hip dysplasia, eye disease (such as entropion and cataracts) and epilepsy.
+The main issues that breeders are testing for at present are hip and elbow dysplasia and eye disease (such as entropion, cataracts and progressive retinal atrophy).
+Ear infections can occur in the breed as in many drop eared dogs.
+There have also been incidences of epilepsy, auto immune conditions and allergies.
 Responsible breeders health test their dogs and receive certification from board certified specialists that their dogs are free of conditions that are considered to have a genetic component.
 They share this information on the public databases and make the clearance certificates available to those interested in purchasing their puppies.

 Are they hypoallergenic?